disq/data-api-server/README.md

   -stderr
        	outputs to standard error (stderr)
 ```

+Redis is somewhat optional, it will simply try to connect to the default host on each received event, fail, and print a log.
+The event will get stored.

 ## Event Types
 Event types are registered in `main.go`.
 Valid events are `session_start`, `session_end` and `link_clicked`.
 The `EventType` struct is defined in `server/event.go`: